 Of course, any of these occurrences would warrant a reevaluation of the company to determine if you still want to bear the risk and if it aligns with your investment strategy.

 If you own and have decided to hang onto the shares of a company that is exhibiting these signs, but you remain concerned about the possibility of bankruptcy, one tool that provides an easy-to-assess output is the Altman Z-score.
 This score estimates the probability of bankruptcy using multiple financial ratios to assess a company's liquidity, profitability, leverage, and activity.* The higher a company's Z-score, the less likely it is to declare bankruptcy in the near future, and the lower a company's Z-score, the more likely it is to declare bankruptcy.
-You may be able to find this information in financial reporting databases or it might be provided by credit management companies.
+You may be able to find this information in financial reporting databases.

-Investing involves risk, and the idiosyncratic risks of individual stocks are significant for companies that may be in trouble.
+Investing involves risk, and idiosyncratic risk of any individual stock is significant.
+That risk may be heightened for the shares of companies experiencing acute financial distress.
 These situations highlight the dangers of having too great an investment in individual positions relative to your entire investment portfolio, as well as the importance of appropriate diversification and the challenges (and necessity) of robust fundamental research.